 WHAT IS MEDIATION?
 Mediation is a facilitated conversation between you and your spouse/co-parent with a neutral.
 That's the fancy answer.
 In reality mediation is simply a better way to resolve your issues.
 Why is it better?
 Well, who knows your family better than you?
 Mediation allows you to be the decision makers for your family and for your future.
 It is faster, self-directed and cheaper than litigation (court).
 Mediation is not a judge and jury situation - you are not convincing me of anything and I will not make decisions for you, but I will help you have guided conversations so you can make decisions for yourself.

 WHO IS INVOLVED?
 The process involves you and your spouse/co-parent sitting down with the mediator together.
 If each of you have an attorney, they can come too - but they don't have to.
 That's a decision you need to make with your attorney.

 WHERE DOES IT TAKE PLACE?
-We will meet all together in sessions of approximately two hours each at the Creekside Mediation office (NOTE:during this time of social distancing due to the COVID-19 pandemic all mediations are taking place via Zoom.
+We will meet all together in sessions of approximately two hours each at the Creekside Mediation office (NOTE: At this time all mediations are taking place via Zoom.
 Please see the drop down link about on-line mediation above for more information on that process), which is located in downtown Frederick across from the courthouse.
 Creekside Mediation is a mediation-only practice and is set up to be a relaxed atmosphere with multiple conversation and meeting room spaces for mediation to take place in an informal and comfortable atmosphere.